convertigo/convertigo-helm/stable/convertigo/README.md

 EOF
 ```

 The Chart ingress will automatically use let's encrypt to setup the SSL certificate.
-Be sure to use a custom domain name such as *public_addr* in your values.yaml *my-app.mydomain.com* as let's encrypt will not honor default *k8s-ingressn-ingress-XXXXX* AWS load balancer domain names.
+Be sure to use a custom domain name such as *publicAddr* in your values.yaml *my-app.mydomain.com* as let's encrypt will not honor default *k8s-ingressn-ingress-XXXXX* AWS load balancer domain names.